city

 Salting Sidewalk in Winter

-Regularly inspect the areas that you know to be dangerous and use spot treating to ensure they don’t pose too much of a hazard.
-Clear snow from these areas, also, to maximize the impact that the salt can have.
+Make sure to regularly inspect the areas that you know to be dangerous and use spot treating to ensure they don't pose too much of a hazard.
+Remove all accumulated snow with a shovel or snow blower from these areas, also, to maximize the impact that the salt can have.

 Parts of your property that see lots of sunlight early in the day, but get covered by shadow later on, should be monitored closely.
-Direct sunlight can easily stop ice from forming, meaning puddles of water you see in the morning may become ice patches later in the day.
-Don’t assume that a puddle will always stay a puddle!
+Direct sunlight can easily melt snow, meaning puddles of water you see in the morning may become ice patches later in the day.
+Don't assume that a puddle will always stay a puddle!

 Use spot treatment and keep ice handy to ensure that these puddles don’t become dangerous as the day goes on.